WillStreeter/electron-process-ipc/README.md

 ```

-## setting up background.html to do some intensive work  angular2 advanced sees main.desktop.
+## setting up background.html to load  some work

 ```